gunnar-mb/ifex/docs/static-files-and-layers.md

 Description Language, or Interface Description Model) shall contain only a _generic_ interface description that can be as widely applicable as possible.

-As such, it avoids including specific information that only applies in certain interface contexts, such as anything specific to the chosen transport protocol, the programming language, and so on.
+That way it avoids including specific information that only applies in certain interface contexts, such as anything specific to the chosen transport protocol, the programming language, and so on.

+This avoids something like [this example](https://github.com/open-telemetry/opentelemetry-proto/blob/v1.2.0/opentelemetry/proto/collector/metrics/v1/metrics_service.proto), which happens when options must be added to gRPC/protobuf definitions.
+In the example, OpenTelemetry supports multiple programming languages, but if you are not using CSharp, Java, or Go (and so on... new things are likely to be added as new support is added), then why should those irrelevant options be mixed into the interface description you are forced to use?

 Each new **Layer Type** defines what new metadata it provides to the overall model.
 A Layer Type Specification may be written as a human-readable document,